-- c.
+- b.
+Remove the respective ELSA Law School from the current ELSA Law Schools Cycle after delivering to the Organising Committee of an ELSA Law School involved three official notifications regarding its breach of regulations concerning ELSA Law Schools, giving the Organising Committee of an ELSA Law School appropriate time to solve the breach of regulations each time, in order to prevent it from using the "ELSA Law School" label; - c.
 Accept an ELSA Law School into the ELSA Law Schools Cycle after the end of the specification period upon presentation of an individual case; - d.
 Allow the Organising Committee of an ELSA Law School to deviate from the regulations concerning ELSA Law Schools upon presentation of an individual case and in case of allowing deviation from the quality standards of ELSA Law Schools in particular, to ask the Organising Committee of an ELSA Law School to notify applicants and participants about differing quality standards.

-6.3 The Vice President in charge of Seminars and Conferences of the International Board of ELSA shall report in an area workshop during the International Council Meeting about the use of powers listed under Article 7.2 of this Chapter.
+6.3 The Vice President in charge of Seminars and Conferences of the International Board of ELSA shall report in an area workshop during the International Council Meeting about the use of powers listed under Article 6.1 of this Chapter.